-Children are familiar with recording their own learning using knowledge organisers.
-These direct the child to focus on the objective and also reinforce the development of the use of the correct subject specific vocabulary but allow the child to record learning in a number of ways that will be memorable for them.
+Children are familiar with recording their own learning using Knowledge Organisers.
+These direct the child to focus on the learning objective, the knowledge they have learnt, the skills they have acquired and also reinforces the development of the use of the correct subject specific vocabulary.
+Knowledge Organisers allow the child to record learning in a number of ways that will be memorable for them.

 The documents below are examples of curriculum overviews.
 They demonstrate how the National Curriculum objectives are mapped across the year under topics or as stand alone units.
 They also demonstrate how texts are central to the planned units of work.

 Please see the Remote learning pages for Lock Down curriculum timetables